wonsunahn/CS1632_StochasticTesting/README.md

 ## Task 5: Complete ValidHTMLStringGenerator doShrink method

-Now it's time to look at the testIsValidHTML method:
+Now it's time to look at the testIsValidHTMLTrue method:

 A uniform distribution will not give us valid HTML strings.
 So we need a different generator just like before, namely the HTMLStringGenerator.

 ```
 @Property(trials = 1000)
-public void testIsValidHTML(@From(ValidHTMLStringGenerator.class) String s) {
+public void testIsValidHTMLTrue(@From(ValidHTMLStringGenerator.class) String s) {
 	// System.out.println("testIsValidHTMLTrue s='" + s + "'");
 	assertTrue(StringOps.isValidHTML(s));
 }